-The student is aware of the legislation and guidance around the graduated approach and can explain and apply the EYFS statutory framework and SEND code of practice in relation to the care and education of babies and children with SEND through a graduated approach.
+The student is aware of the legislation and guidance around the graduated approach and can explain and apply the Early Years Foundation Stage Statutory Framework and SEND code of practice in relation to the care and education of babies and children with SEND through a graduated approach.
 The student may use examples to support their understanding.